-Lovers and Patriots, a play about the lives of John and Abigail Adams is making its Wausau premiere this weekend.
-Performed by the Actor’s Reading Theatre, the play dramatizes the life of one of our country’s founding father and the special relationship he and his wife Abigail had.
+Lovers and Patriots, a play about the lives of John and Abigail Adams is returning to Wausau this weekend.
+Performed by the River District Theatre, the play dramatizes the life of one of our country’s founding father and the special relationship he and his wife Abigail had.

 The play is based on a series of personal letters, journal entries, and historical documents written between 1774 and 1777.
 The two were very prolific writers and spent almost as much time apart as they did together during this very turbulent time in the birth of the Nation.